ahengine/Platformer2DGravity/README.md

 # Platformer2D Gravity
- this is a sample 2DPlatformer for unity
+ this is a sample 2D Platformer for unity
  - Can Move (Horiozontally)
  - Can Change Gravity (With Space)